Tau-Zhou/Tau-Zhou.github.io/_pages/about.md

 News
 ======
 1. 02.13/2023, the manuscript, entitled "Strong error analysis of Euler methods for overdamped generalized Langevin equations with fractional noise: Nonlinear case", has been accepted for publication in ESAIM: Mathematical Modelling and Numerical Analysis.
+1. 11.25/2022, the manuscript, entitled " CLT for approximating ergodic limit of SPDEs via a full discretization", has been accepted for publication in Stochastic Processes and their Applications.

 Getting started